 In the past, companies collected transaction details, customer contact information, and possibly email addresses.
 They’d mail, email, or even telephone about a generic sale or new product offering.
 The good salespeople would keep notes about their customers’ preferences and keep in contact.

 In the age of big data, companies can use customer loyalty numbers or IP addresses to collect information on products viewed, products purchased, and general shopping and web browsing habits.
 This data can be used to determine the customer’s stage in the buying process and to make future recommendations.
 By purchasing other data, retailers can discover credit history, homeownership status, ethnicity, online discussion habits, educational attainment, and purchasing preferences.

-At the heart of combining and analyzing data are data analysts and data management software.
-By comparing and analyzing sets of data, companies are able to discover patterns in behavior to inform marketing strategy.
+At the heart of combining and analysing data are data analysts and data management software.
+By comparing and analysing sets of data, companies are able to discover patterns in behaviour to inform marketing strategy.

 Five Tips to Take Advantage of Big Data

 Implementing strategies based on big data analysis can improve sales margins between 8 and 25 percent.
 Hatami, Vander Ark, and Baumgartner, in their book Sales Growth: Five Proven Strategies from the World’s Sales Leaders, show that implementing practices informed by big data improves sales between 2 and 8 percent in each of the following areas:

 - capitalise on location-based selling,

 - inform assortment optimisation, and

 The combined improvements in each of the six areas combined have resulted in the increased sales rates between 8 and 25 percent, a significant motivator for enacting big data practices.